LeToNode/Play2.0-CN-doc/gettingStarted/IDE.md

 1. Open Run/Debug Configurations dialog - click Run -> Edit Configurations
 2. Add a Remote configuration - click `+` button, select `Remote`
+3. Configure it
-3. Set Name
+   - Set Name
-4. Transport: Socket
+   - Transport: Socket
-5. Debugger mode: Attach
+   - Debugger mode: Attach
-6. Host: localhost
+   - Host: localhost
-7. Port: 9999
+   - Port: 9999
-8. Select module you imported
+   - Select module you imported
-9. Close dialog - click Apply
+4. Close dialog - click Apply

-Start play in debug mode, I had to do this in a terminal outside of IntelliJ
+Start play in debug mode.
+I had to do this in a terminal outside of IntelliJ

 `play debug`

-which should show print `Listening for transport dt_socket at address: 9999`.
+which should print `Listening for transport dt_socket at address: 9999`.

-Finally, set some breakpoints.
+Set some breakpoints.
 Run the web app by executing the task `play` (again I had to do this in same terminal I ran `play debug`).
+Finally, browse `http://localhost:9000`.
+IntelliJ should stop at your breakpoint.

 If you make any important changes to your application, such as changing the classpath, use eclipsify again to regenerate the configuration files.